 Concern Medication types that may help How will I know the medication is working?
-2 ^{zzz} Sleep problems Prescribed medication name, if any: Supplements, benzodiazepines These medications may help the person living with dementia feel calm, drowsy or sleepy.
+Sleep problems Prescribed medication name, if any: Tetracyclic antidepressants, serotonin modulators, or benzodiazepines may be appropriate if other medications are not helpful These medications may help the person living with dementia feel calm, drowsy or sleepy.
 They may help them sleep longer.
-N Aggression or Agitation Prescribed medication name, if any: Selective serotonin reuptake inhibitors (SSRIs), cholinesterase inhibitors, NMDA receptor antagonists SSRIs may reduce, but not stop, episodes of aggression or agitation.
+75 Aggression or Agitation Prescribed medication name, if any: Selective serotonin reuptake inhibitors (SSRIs), cholinesterase inhibitors, NMDA receptor antagonists SSRIs may reduce, but not stop, episodes of aggression or agitation.
 Cholinesterase inhibitors may be beneficial in early stages of dementia to enhance cognition.
 NMDA receptor antagonists may be used in moderate to severe dementia.
-Anxiety or restlessness Prescribed medication name, if any: Benzodiazepines, SSRIs Benzodiazepines may help the person living with dementia feel calm.
+Anxiety or restlessness Prescribed medication name, if any: SSRIs, benzodiazepines Benzodiazepines may help the person living with dementia feel calm.
 SSRIs may help manage feelings of anxiety or restlessness.
-Depression or sad mood Prescribed medication name, if any: SSRIs It may take several weeks for the medication to be effective.
+Depression or sad mood Prescribed medication name, if any: SSRIs, Mirtazapine, tricy- clic antidepressants It may take several weeks for the medication to be effective.
 SSRIs may help the person living with dementia feel calm and in a better mood.

-You may also notice that they have more energy.
-A Description Hallucinations Prescribed medication name, if any: Atypical antipsychotic medications There may be a decrease in the number of bothersome hallucinations someone experiences. Å Å Hostility Prescribed medication name, if any: Atypical antipsychotic medications There may be a decrease in the number and intensity of hostile expressions.
+Hallucinations Prescribed medication name, if any: Atypical antipsychotic medications There may be a decrease in the number of bothersome hallucinations someone experiences.
+Prescribed medication name, if any: Atypical antipsychotic, antidepressant, or pain medications There may be a decrease in the number and intensity of hostile expressions.
 There may be a decrease in expressions of irritability.
-Being uncooperative Prescribed medication name, if any: Atypical antipsychotic medications There may be a decrease in feelings or expressions of irritability.
+Being uncooperative Prescribed medication name, if any: Atypical antipsychotic, antidepressant, or pain medications There may be a decrease in feelings or expressions of irritability.